 Leslie Paul Thiele is Distinguished Professor of Political Science at the University of Florida, where he serves as Director of Sustainability Studies and Director of the Center for Adaptive Innovation, Resilience, Ethics and Science.
-His interdisciplinary research focuses on continental political thought, the intersection of political philosophy and the natural sciences, and sustainability.
+His interdisciplinary research focuses on the intersection of political philosophy and the natural sciences, sustainability, and emerging technologies.
 His central concerns are the responsibilities of citizenship and the opportunities for leadership in a world of rapid technological, social, and ecological change.
-His articles have appeared in theAmerican Political Science Review, Political Theory and a dozen other journals.
-His books include Friedrich Nietzsche and the Politics of the Soul (Princeton 1990), Timely Meditations: Martin Heidegger and Postmodern Politics (Princeton 1995), Environmentalism for a New Millennium (Oxford 1999), Thinking Politics (2nd edition, CQ Press 2003), The Heart of Judgment: Practical Wisdom, Narrative, and Neuroscience (Cambridge 2006), and Indra’s Net and the Midas Touch: Living Sustainably in a Connected World (MIT 2011), Sustainability (Polity 2016) and The Art and Craft of Political Theory (Routledge 2019).
+His articles have appeared in the American Political Science Review, Political Theory and a dozen other journals.
+His books include Friedrich Nietzsche and the Politics of the Soul (Princeton 1990), Timely Meditations: Martin Heidegger and Postmodern Politics (Princeton 1995), Environmentalism for a New Millennium (Oxford 1999), Thinking Politics (2nd edition, CQ Press 2003), The Heart of Judgment: Practical Wisdom, Narrative, and Neuroscience (Cambridge 2006), Indra’s Net and the Midas Touch: Living Sustainably in a Connected World (MIT 2011), Sustainability (Polity 2016) and The Art and Craft of Political Theory (Routledge 2019).